NOAA Chemical Sciences Laboratory

 Boulder, CO 80305 USA

-Dr. Middlebrook is a Research Chemist at NOAA's Earth System Research Laboratory (ESRL) in Boulder, Colorado.
+Dr. Middlebrook is a Research Chemist at the NOAA Chemical Sciences Laboratories (CSL) in Boulder, Colorado.
 She joined the Laboratory in 1994 as a Department of Energy Distinguished Postdoctoral Research Fellow in Global Change after receiving degrees in chemistry from the University of California at Berkeley and Stanford University.
 Her principle research interest is the chemical measurement of atmospheric aerosols to advance the understanding of their formation, chemical transformations and transport in the atmosphere, and the impact of these aerosols on air quality and climate.
 Her initial research here involved laboratory and field measurements with the Particle Analysis by Laser Mass Spectrometry (PALMS) instrument.
 Her current research efforts concentrate on the development, characterization, and deployment of a compact Time-of-Flight Aerosol Mass Spectrometer (c-ToF AMS) and a Particle-into-Liquid Sampler (PiLS) for airborne chemical measurements of tropospheric aerosols along with analyzing the data and interpreting the results.
 She has participated in several NOAA ground-based and airborne field programs.
 In addition to measuring the chemical composition of aerosols, Dr. Middlebrook has collaborated with other scientists in developing new methods for aerosol sampling, including the Pumped Counterflow Virtual Impactor (PCVI) and a Pressure-Controlled Inlet (PCI) for airborne sampling.
 Her AMS calibration work on the effect of particle phase has been incorporated into a parameterization of the composition-dependent collection efficiency that is used in post-processing of all AMS data.

 1994: PhD Physical Chemistry, Stanford University